Bonfire Night in England with Kids: Where to Watch Fireworks on November 5

 Bonfire Night with Kids: Where to Watch Fireworks on November 5

-Bonfire Night is the most British thing American families never plan around.
+Bonfire Night is the most British thing American families never plan around, and I'm not going to lie, that's a shame.
 November 5.
-The annual commemoration of Guy Fawkes's failed 1605 attempt to blow up the Houses of Parliament.
-Across England (and parts of Scotland and Northern Ireland), Bonfire Night means hundreds of community fireworks displays, towering bonfires, sparklers handed to children, jacket potatoes wrapped in foil from school PTA stalls, mulled wine for parents, and the smell of woodsmoke and gunpowder hanging over English neighborhoods from late October through the second week of November.
+The annual commemoration of Guy Fawkes's failed 1605 attempt to blow up Parliament.
+Across England (and parts of Scotland and Northern Ireland) it means hundreds of community fireworks displays, towering bonfires, sparklers handed to children, jacket potatoes wrapped in foil from school PTA stalls, mulled wine for parents, and the smell of woodsmoke and gunpowder hanging over English neighborhoods from late October through the second week of November.

-If you happen to be in England with kids in early November, do not skip this.
-Bonfire Night is one of the most charming, deeply local English traditions you can experience as a family.
-Most American tourists never know it is happening.
+If you happen to be in England with a kid in early November, do not skip this.
+Lila was 6 the first November we did Bonfire Night and she still talks about the foil-wrapped jacket potato more than she talks about Buckingham Palace.
+Most American tourists never know it's happening.
 The displays are extraordinary.
 The community feeling is rare.

-This is the family playbook for Bonfire Night 2026.
-The 2026 date and surrounding window, the best fireworks displays for kids in London and beyond, the legendary Lewes Bonfire Night (proceed with caution with kids), how to handle the cold, the loud, the late, and the genuinely scary parts.
+Here's the family playbook for Bonfire Night 2026.
+The 2026 date and surrounding window, the best fireworks displays for kids in London and beyond, the legendary Lewes Bonfire Night (and why you almost certainly cannot go, which I'll explain), how to handle the cold, the loud, the late, and the genuinely scary parts.

 Bonfire Night 2026: The Date and the Window

 Bonfire Night 2026 falls on Thursday, November 5, 2026.
-But here is the secret: most major fireworks displays do not happen ON November 5 itself, especially when November 5 falls midweek.
-They happen on the surrounding weekends - Saturday October 31 / Sunday November 1, Saturday November 7 / Sunday November 8, and sometimes on Friday November 6 as well.
+But here's the trick: most major fireworks displays do not happen ON November 5 itself, especially when November 5 falls midweek.
+They happen on the surrounding weekends - Saturday October 31 / Sunday November 1, Saturday November 7 / Sunday November 8, and sometimes Friday November 6 as well.

 For families this is good news.
 The 2026 calendar gives you:

-• Friday/Saturday/Sunday November 6-8 - the BIG public events, including Lewes (the most famous in England)
+- Friday/Saturday/Sunday November 6-8 - the BIG public events

 Many displays repeat across multiple nights.
-Plan your trip around your kids' bedtime tolerance and you can hit two or three over a 4-day window.
+Plan around your kid's bedtime tolerance and you can hit two or three over a four-day window.

 The Best Family Bonfire Nights in London